 The Council is the governing body of The Royal College of Surgeons of Edinburgh, and represents the professional interests of the College's membership.
 Decisions made by Council formulate policy and direct the College in its mission to promote the highest standards of surgical practice.
 As a charitable organisation, the Members of Council are also Trustees of the College.
-Council comprises five Office-Bearers, 16 members and the Dean of the Faculty of Dental Surgery.
+Council comprises five Office-Bearers, 15 elected members, one Trainee member and the Dean of the Faculty of Dental Surgery.
 The Chief Executive is in attendance at Council meetings.
 The Council meets approximately seven times per year.

 The President, two Vice-Presidents, the Honorary Secretary and the Honorary Treasurer are the Office-Bearers.
 The President and Vice-Presidents are elected by Council and have a three-year term of office.
 The Honorary Secretary and Honorary Treasurer are appointed by Council from within the Fellowship of the College.
 Their term of office is normally three years, but extendable to five years.
 The Council Office-Bearers, together with the Dean of the Faculty of Dental Surgery and the Chief Executive meet on a regular basis to conduct Council-related business.